yubhav/drivers-kmeans-knn/README.md

 Drivers will be incentivized based on the cluster, so grouping has to be accurate.

 id: unique id of the driver
 mean_dist_day: mean distance driven by driver per day
-mean_over_speed_perc: mean percentage of time when driver exceeded the 5 mph over speed limit increase in profits: up to 15-20% as drivers with poor history will be charged more
+mean_over_speed_perc: mean percentage of time when driver exceeded the 5 mph over speed limit
+increase in profits: up to 15-20% as drivers with poor history will be charged more

 ## Method

- - added a new field "profit" to the dataset as it was missing
+ - added a new field "profit" to the dataset as it was required
  - used k-means for clustering (number of clusters taken as four)
  - used knn for classification
  - printed classification report
  - appropriate comments have been added in the file before each step

 ## References
-The original driver-data.csv dataset was taken from https://github.com/Suhong-Liang/K-Mean-Clustering It contains 4000 records
+The original driver-data.csv dataset was taken from https://github.com/Suhong-Liang/K-Mean-Clustering
+It contains 4000 records